forestgrape/coronavirus/9_physics/aggregations_of_atoms.md

 > ##### Deliquescence
 > *Deliquescence* is the process when solid matter goes into solution.

-1. Deliquescence is opposite to efflorescence.
+1. Deliquescence for salts is usually due to absorption of water.
-2. Deliquescence is for salts is usually due to absorption of water.
+2. Deliquescence is opposite to efflorescence for the adsorption of water.
-3. For organic substance deliquescence is can be due to decay.
+3. For organic substance decay can yield deliquescence.
 4. Ice-blocks in the sea become deliquescent upon melting.

-> Note: In chemistry deliquescence usually only is used for 2. and not for 3. and 4..
+> In chemistry deliquescence usually only is used in the sense of 2. but not for 3. and 4..

 > ##### Deliquescence Humidity
 > The deliquescence humidity is the humidity at which a substance absorbs enough water such that it dissolves in the water.